pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Annot._cleanContents()

-      PDF documents only: Clean the ``/Contents`` streams associated with the annotation.
+      Clean the ``/Contents`` streams associated with the annotation.
 This is the same type of action :meth:`Page._cleanContents` performs - just restricted to this annotation.

       :rtype: int
       :returns: 0 if successful (exception raised otherwise).